Municipal Wastewater Treatment

 - It can also effectively convert drug residuals and microplastics within the sludge into bio-crude.

-- It can possibly reduce the need for polymer additives and aeration in the wastewater treatment process.
+- It can potentially reduce the need for aeration and eliminate the need for it in the wastewater treatment process.

 You can read more about our product offering here: